 Out with “Office.app” – in with Office apps

-The “Office Mobile” app have been discontinued on all platforms.
+The “Office Mobile” app has been discontinued on all platforms.
 Office Mobile was Microsoft’s first attempt at bringing Office to devices and ended up doing everything poorly.
 It struggled with even saving files and had the worst document format support of any incarnation of Word.

 Instead of the one-Office-app approach, users now download Excel, PowerPoint, and Word separately for each of their devices.
 Each app is around 430–450 MiB iOS, 200–300 MiB on Android, and 100–150 MiB on Windows Mobile.
 This alone tells us a fair bit about where Microsoft’s priorities and optimization efforts have gone.
 It also suggests that the apps were built on Windows technologies and later ported and adapted for the other platforms.

 The apps offer a “familiar and consistent Office experience”, according to Microsoft.
-The apps do not look or behave particularly iOS-like on iOS, Android-like on Android, nor Windows-like on Windows 10 Mobile.
+The apps don’t look or behave particularly iOS-like on iOS, Android-like on Android, nor Windows-like on Windows 10 Mobile.
 They feel like Word.
 There are slight differences in icon and toolbar placements to make the apps fit better in with the native experience of each platform.
 The functionality and main workflows are the same on each platform, however.
 The editing experience is the same and the output produced only differ slightly.

 The Word app for Windows 10 is the same as for Windows 10 Mobile.
 One immediate disadvantage from Word as part of Microsoft Office (or classic Windows program edition Word) is that you are limited to running one instance of the app at the same time.
 Meaning that even when running on Windows, you can only open one document at a time!
 Adding support for tabs to keep multiple documents open would be a nice addition even in the mobile apps.